What is landlord insurance?

 Some landlord insurance providers will also offer optional cover for things like:

 - Rent guarantee: Landlord insurance with rent guarantee can help to cover unpaid rent up to a certain amount, and over an agreed period where a tenant can’t pay.
 This can help to make sure you meet mortgage payments.
 It also usually includes legal expenses insurance, so your legal costs will be met if you are involved in a dispute with your tenant.
-Less than 1% of landlords request this policy, according to data from CIA Insurance.
+This is not commonly taken out, however.

 - Home emergency: Home emergency cover protects you and your tenants during unexpected emergencies.
 Landlord insurance home emergency cover can provide boiler cover when there are plumbing and heating system problems, drain and sewer blockages, pipe and gutter problems, vermin infestations, door and window security problems and more.
 Landlord insurance home emergency cover gives you access to a 24-hour helpline so you can arrange for emergency repairs to be carried out by qualified tradesmen.